SitecorePowerShell/Console/Documentation/Markdown/Stop-SearchIndex.md

 The input type is the type of the objects that you can pipe to the cmdlet.

-* System.String
+* Sitecore.ContentSearch.ISearchIndex or System.String
-Represents the name of a domain.

 ## Outputs

 The output type is the type of the objects that the cmdlet emits.

-* Sitecore.Security.Domains.Domai
+* None

 ## Notes